mattudakis/ArduinoLEDClock/README.md

 #### 2. LED array and power input assembly

 **Power input assembly**
-- Take the USB cable and strip the wires to expose the 4 wires
+- Take the USB cable and strip the external casing to expose the 4 wires
 - Trim off the two data wires (these are usually green and white) leaving just the power and ground wires
-- Extend the power and ground wires, tidy up the connections to add more stability.
+- Extend the power and ground wires and tidy up the connections to add more stability.
-- With two additional pieces of wire solder the capacitor between the ground and power wire (see [circuit diagram](#circuit)) this will connect to and power the LED array.
+- With two additional pieces of wire solder the capacitor between them (see [circuit diagram](#circuit)) this will connect to and power the LED array.
 - Connect both sets of wires to the DC jack making sure the wires are securely in place.

  ![Alt text](img/powerJack.jpg?raw=true "Title")